Looking after your eyes is important when you have diabetes.

 Unfortunately, many Australians miss out on important diabetes eye checks.
 They might not be aware of how important they are, or they simply struggle to fit them in to their busy lives.

-Diabetes can cause a range of eye problems.
-The most common of which is Diabetic Retinopathy (DR), in which the tiny blood vessels in the back of the eye are damaged.
+Diabetes can cause a range of eye problems but the most common is Diabetic Retinopathy (DR), in which the tiny blood vessels in the back of the eye are damaged.
 As DR can cause vision loss, it’s important that it is identified and treated early.

 A diabetes eye health check focuses on looking for early signs of diabetes-related changes in your eyes, such as changes to the blood vessels at the back of your eyes.